balajipachai/explore-incubed-protocol/README.md

   6. Develop a bare minimum UI to display the smart contract functionalities like nodeList, deposit of a node, etc

 ***

+### Client

+For client side development I have preferred to use Angular.
+All the client side development files are in the client directory.

+### Server

+For server side development I have preferred to use Node.js.
+All the server side development files are in the server directory.
+It also has the smart contracts, which were taken from Etherscan, the tests for the smart contracts, the APIs and interaction with the smart contracts using the INCUBED library.